 Grade 4: The kneecap is permanently dislocated and is impossible to push back into place.

-This usually lasts for a few seconds (until the kneecap has slipped back again)
+- Intermittent hopping/skipping - which usually lasts for a few seconds until the kneecap has slipped back into position.

 When to contact your vet